Frequently Asked Questions

 HOW MUCH DOES THE PROGRAM COST, AND WHAT IS THE CANCELLATION POLICY?

-The cost of the program is $4200, including a $500 non-refundable deposit that is due within 14 days of admittance.
+The cost of the program is $4500, including a $500 non-refundable deposit that is due on April 15 for Early Decision candidates and May 1 for Regular Decision candidates.
 The cost of the program includes access to Wolfram technologies for a full year and full room and board for the duration of the main program.
+The full registration fee is due May 1.

 The pre-program workshop has no associated tuition fee.